khasinski/estimate_count/README.md

 This gem adds a method `#estimate_count` to the `ActiveRecord::Relation` class.

-You can use it for any scope
+You can use it for any scope:

 ```ruby
 User.active.estimate_count